 - Copying, in part or in whole, from another student’s work, including exams, tests, quizzes, assignments, projects, online postings, work drafts or other evaluation instruments unless part of a group project in which collaboration is permitted and permission is given by the originator of the work.

 - Using or consulting sources, materials, devices, or other assistance not authorized by the instructor during a quiz, test, or examination.

 - Obtaining or attempting to obtain, or giving or attempting to give unauthorized aid of any type on a quiz, test, examination, or assignment.

 - Unauthorized collaboration.
 Students may not combine efforts on any academic work, done inside or outside the classroom unless specifically permitted by the instructor.
 Although instructors should clearly define the limits of collaboration allowed, the absence of any instructions indicates that collaboration is not permitted.
 When uncertain, the student should seek clarification from the instructor.
 In cases of unauthorized collaboration, any student giving aid is as responsible as the recipient, unless the former is unaware that she/he has provided aid.
 A student who seeks unauthorized aid is responsible for participating in unauthorized collaboration whether the aid was given or received.

 - Obtaining or attempting to obtain unauthorized prior knowledge of a quiz, test, or examination.

-- Submitting work previously presented in another course, unless specifically authorized by the course instructor.
+- Submitting work previously presented in another course or in another section of the same course, unless specifically authorized by the course instructor.

 - Doing work for another student or having one’s work done by another person, or representing oneself as another person, or failing to identify oneself in a forthright and honest manner in the context of an academic obligation.